HESGE/twitter-harvest/README.md

 * agents_dir: path where to put the agent file
 * data_dir: path where to write the tweets on the file system
+* private_cfg: file where private data is stored (such as mail credential)
+* mail_alert: if true enable mail alerting in case of failure
 * fs_out: if true write the twitter data on the file system
 * std_out: if true write the twitter data on the console